 The expert group assessed different seal hunting methods within their contexts and addressed questions such as the use of specific hunting methods and equipment in particular settings, training requirements for hunters, control and monitoring of hunting methods, and research needs to improve the basis for further assessments.
-The expert group developed recommendations on best practices based on state of the art in sealing and identified where and how specific improvements could be made.
+The expert group assessed seal hunting methods and developed recommendations based on state-of-the-art practices.
+As a result, they identified areas for specific improvements.
 Read the report here.

 Workshop on Struck and Lost, 14 – 16 November 2006 (Copenhagen, Denmark)

 The Workshop addressed the issue of struck and lost in seal, walrus and whale hunting.
 An animal that is struck (hit) and lost represents at least two challenges.
 If the animal is injured and not dead it represents an animal welfare concern.
 Whether the animal is dead or not – the fact that it is lost is not cost effective or optimal for the hunter.

 The overall goal of the Workshop was to improve catch relative to effort, to reduce animal suffering and improve public image, and to formulate recommendations on methods, techniques and equipment to reduce struck and loss that are applicable at the local level.

 Dr Egil Ole Øen from the Norwegian School of Veterinary Science, Section of Arctic Veterinary Medicine, Norway chaired the Workshop, and Mr Glenn Williams, Wildlife Adviser to the Wildlife Department of the Nunavut Tunngavik Incorporated (NTI), Canada served as co-chair.
 Read the report here.

 Workshop on Hunting Methods for Seals and Walrus, 7 – 9 September 2004 (Copenhagen, Denmark)